subhranil002/100-Days-Of-Python/Readme-20-30.md

 [1013.
 Good Morning Sir.py](https://github.com/subhranil002/100-Days-Of-Python/blob/master/1013.%20Good%20Morning%20Sir.py)

-# Day 27 - Excersice 3
+# Day 27 - Excersice 3: Kaun Banega Crorepati

 ## Create a program capable of displaying questions to the user like KBC.
 Use List data type to store the questions and their correct answers.